zold-io/wts.zold.io/README.md

 right after it's matched
 * `forever`: set to `true` if you want it to never expire

-If your callback is registered, you will receive `200` response of time `text/plain` with the ID of the callback in the body.
+If your callback is registered, you will receive a `200` response of type `text/plain` with the ID of the callback in the body.

 Once the payment arrives, your URI will receive a `GET` request from us